ianunruh/ianunruh.com/_posts/2014-05-11-monitor-everything-part-2.md

 Start up Logstash with `service logstash start`

-Over on Kibana, you should start seeing logs flowing.
+You should start seeing logs flowing on Kibana.
 Repeat the steps in this section for any additional nodes.

 ***